JohnnyGV/Micropython-Super-Simple-Tasker/README.md

 Description
 -----------
 This tasker allows up to 8 tasks.
 Tasks should be added in priority order using 'add_task' with highest priority task added first.
 Each task should be designed to run to completion.
-Tasks can be readied for scheduling using 'make_ready'.
 Scheduler is started using 'start'.
+Callback functions (for example from a timer) may be used to wake up a task using 'make_ready'.